DynaDebate: Breaking Homogeneity in Multi-Agent Debate with Dynamic Path Generation

 \paragraph{Structural Non-overlap.} While semantic diversity captures surface-level variation, it does not necessarily reflect differences in reasoning structure.
 To address this, we further measure Structural Non-overlap.
 For each response $r_i$, we segment the reasoning into step-level units $S_i$, and compute their Jaccard overlap:

 Higher values indicate that agents rely on distinct reasoning structures rather than paraphrasing similar logic.

-As shown in Figure~\ref{fig:intra_diversity}, our method consistently achieves higher intra-diversity across all datasets.
-This indicates that the proposed mechanism effectively encourages agents to explore diverse reasoning paths rather than respond homogeneously.
+As shown in Figure~\ref{fig:intra_diversity}, our method achieves higher intra-diversity across most benchmarks, including MATH500, MMLU, AIME 2024, and AIME 2025.
+On GPQA, SoM exhibits slightly higher intra-diversity (0.30 vs.\ 0.24), potentially because surface-level response variation on expert-knowledge problems is less constrained by structured path guidance.
+Overall, these results indicate that the proposed mechanism effectively encourages agents to explore diverse reasoning paths rather than respond homogeneously.

-Figure~\ref{fig:structural_nonoverlap} further demonstrates that structural non-overlap is significantly improved, indicating that the increased diversity arises from genuinely different reasoning structures rather than superficial variations.
+Figure~\ref{fig:structural_nonoverlap} further demonstrates that step non-overlap is consistently improved across most benchmarks, indicating that the increased diversity arises from genuinely different reasoning structures rather than superficial variations.
+On GPQA, both methods reach the same step non-overlap score (0.92), suggesting that structural diversity gains are most pronounced on tasks requiring extended multi-step derivation.
 Importantly, these improvements do not come at the expense of task performance, as the overall accuracy remains competitive and, in some cases, even improves.

 Together, these results demonstrate that our approach promotes structured and effective diversity in multi-agent reasoning.
 To provide concrete insights into how agents correct errors and diversify reasoning paths in practice, we present detailed qualitative case studies in Appendix~\ref{app:case_study}.